kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 with state transitions.
 The system is level-based rather than edge-triggered, and should assume an Open World.

-An example of an oscillating condition type is `Ready` (despite it running afoul of current guidance), which indicates the object was believed to be fully operational at the time it was last probed.
+An example of an oscillating condition type is `Ready`, which indicates the object was believed to be fully operational at the time it was last probed.
 A possible monotonic condition could be `Succeeded`.
 A `True` status for `Succeeded` would imply completion and that the resource was no longer active.
 An object that was still active would generally not have a `Succeeded` condition.

 Some resources in the v1 API contain fields called **`phase`**, and associated `message`, `reason`, and other status fields.
 The pattern of using `phase` is